-As part of a larger tax initiative, President Trump has suggested a complete repeal of the federal estate tax.
-Currently, the estate tax exclusion is $5.49 million.
-Anything below that threshold would be exempt from estate tax altogether.
-The exemption doubles to $10.98 million for married couples filing joint tax returns.
+As part of a larger tax initiative, President Trump and Congress pushed through a major overhaul of the federal estate tax in 2017.
+Before then, the estate tax exclusion was at $5.49 million.
+In 2021, the exemption limit by more than half to cover estates under $11.7 million.
+Anything below that threshold is exempt from estate tax altogether, and the exemption doubles to $23.4 million for married couples filing joint tax returns.

 Related Article: 5 Ways the Rich Can Avoid the Estate Tax

-One advantage of Trump’s plan for high net worth individuals is the ability to pass on more wealth to their loved ones.
-Without the estate tax, wealthy investors could keep their asset base intact.
+One advantage of Trump’s estate tax for high net worth individuals is the opportunity to pass on more wealth to loved ones without having to pay taxes.

-What this means for someone who’s amassed a sizable amount of wealth is that even though their heirs would no longer be subject to estate tax, they’d still inherit assets with a built-in tax liability.
-They could avoid the capital gains tax if they decide to hang on to the assets in question.
-But that may not necessarily be feasible or realistic.
-If they opt to sell assets that have appreciated substantially, they’re going to feel the tax bite at some point.
+For someone who has amassed a sizable amount of wealth, Trump’s tax plan may save money on estate taxes, but ultimately their heirs will inherit a built-in tax liability.
+They could avoid the capital gains tax if they as long as they hang on to the assets.
+But when they opt to sell, especially if the inherited property has appreciated substantially, they’re going to feel the tax bite at some point.